myapos/Greek2Greenglish/README.md

 Notes
 ================
 Java 1.8+ JDK has to be installed in user's system in order to run this application.
-This application is published under GPL license.
+This application is published under MIT license.

 Development Tools - Other useful information
 ================